brookiestein/dwm/README.md

 exec dwm
 ```

-In case of that you choosed [slstatus:](https://github.com/brookiestein/slstatus)
+In case your choice had been [slstatus:](https://github.com/brookiestein/slstatus)

 **Only add this to your .xinitrc:**
 ```